makarevichAndrei/AMTableWithStickyView/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run from the Example directory.

+## Screenshot

 ## Requirements
+* iOS7
+* ARC

 ## Installation